yairEO/tagify/README.md

 Tagify - lightweight jQuery input "tags" plugin
 ========

-Want to simlpy convert an input field into a tags element, in a easy customizable way, with good performance and smallest code footprint?
+Want to simply convert an input field into a tags element, in a easy customizable way, with good performance and smallest code footprint?
 You are in the right place my friend.

 ### Why jQuery and not just plain JS?